FAQ: About conference proceedings

 Both types of conference proceedings contain preliminary versions of papers that may be published later in a much expanded and revised form.
 In this respect, conference proceedings are similar to research reports and working papers.
 These all provide a quick and easy way to share research with a broad audience.

-A fully edited book is a much more elaborate process where a volume editor decides on a focus for a book, solicits papers and sends them out for peer review, obtains revisions from authors, and chooses the best ones to create a coherent book.
+Publishing a fully edited book is a much more extensive process where a volume editor decides on a focus for a book, solicits papers and sends them out for peer review, obtains revisions from authors, and chooses the best ones to create a coherent book.
 The papers are then thoroughly edited by Cascadilla Press and typeset in-house.
 While a fully edited book may gain its original motivation from a conference, it is very different from a conference proceedings.
 A fully edited book is similar to a journal -- in both cases, the work goes through both peer review and professional copy editing and is presented in a final polished form.